What services can I get from Legal Aid Ontario in French?

 If you don’t live in one of the designated areas, you still have a right to services in French.
 But you might have to access services in French from the head office or in a different area from where you live where there is French-speaking staff.

 If you don’t get services in French from LAO, or their French services don’t meet your needs, you can complain to the Ontario Ombudsman French Languages Services Unit.
 Complaints are confidential.
-You can make a complaint online or in person, by mail, email, phone, or fax.
+You can make a complaint online or in person, by mail, email, or phone.